Horsetail

 • Vegetative spread from rhizomes, stem fragments, and tubers, dispersed by water and soil movement.

-• Human-mediated dispersal through contamination of machinery and deliberate plantings.
+• Human-mediated dispersal through contamination of vehicles (particularly 4WDs), gravel extraction, machinery and deliberate plantings.

 • Habitats include near waterbodies, wetlands, drains, croplands, roadsides and wastelands.